Plantar Warts (cont.)

 - Upton's paste: Upton's paste consists of six parts salicylic acid and one part trichloroacetic acid in glycerin, mixed to a stiff paste (ordered by prescription).

 - Salicylic acid in white soft paraffin: A mixture of 40%-60% salicylic acid in white soft paraffin is applied daily after showering and covered with waterproof tape.
-You pare the wart once a week with a sharp blade.
+Pare the wart once a week with a sharp blade.

-although not an acid, is another topical ointment that can destroy wart tissue in a manner similar to chemotherapy for
+- Efudex (5-fluorouracil), although not an acid, is another topical ointment that can destroy wart tissue in a manner similar to chemotherapy for skin cancer.

 - Laser treatment: New technology has enabled doctors to use lasers to destroy the wart.
 The procedure, performed in the physician's office, is expensive and is likely to result in some scarring.
 Its efficacy in comparison to other destructive approaches in unproven.